csctd/profile-website-KanzGiwa/README.md

 - Melany Wise( Melany is an upcoming junior and she plays for her volleyball team at her school.
 She's expected by her teammates and coaches to take on a leadership role and overall a better player.
 She's about 5'9 and 155 lbs.

 -  [ ] Melany is looking for accessories to make her look fashionable and protect her such as knee pads, elbow pads, and headbands

+## Design
+My message for the website is for athletes to have an easier time finding any proper safety wear and accessories that they need.
+I will use visual hierarchy by presenting the best-rated products, and most demanded products, utilizing color strategically, and using whitespace.
+Using whitespace would help create separation to help focus on important elements that I'm trying to advertise better for athletes scrolling through.

+## Accessbility
+My website would be accessible to different users by me providing a chat agent that can help speak to someone that might have trouble reading due to dyslexia, a sign language interpreter, voice speech, and a 3d shoe model to help people have a view of how their shoes would look on them.